sumodgeorge/vuln-data-science/markdown/2024_insights/03_analysis.md

 df_2024.head()
 ```

-# Overview Metrics
+## Overview Metrics

-This section calculates high-level aggregate metrics to summarize vulnerability data:
+This section summarizes high-level trends in vulnerability publication for 2023 and 2024 to provide a snapshot of key patterns.

+Key insights calculated:
-1. **Total Vulnerabilities Published**: Total CVEs published in each year (2023 and 2024).
+1. **Total Vulnerabilities Published**: How many CVEs were published each year and their percentage change.
-2. **Month with Most Vulnerabilities Published**: Identifies the month with the highest vulnerability count.
+2. **Month with Most Vulnerabilities Published**: Identifies peak publication months to understand seasonal patterns.
-3. **Vulnerability Severity Distribution**: Calculates the distribution of Critical, High, Medium, and Low severity vulnerabilities.
+3. **Vulnerability Severity Distribution**: Examines the distribution of CVEs by severity (Critical, High, Medium, Low) for risk prioritization.

 ```python